junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 For a second, Cas feels bad for him, but the next second, he remembers his venomous tone of hatred when he said, "Sure I do," about killing Dean.

 Cas's eyes turn cool as ice.
 He draws the gun and shoots the man in the chest.
-The man barely has chance to draw his gun and already falls to the ground, dead.
+The man barely has a chance to draw his gun and already falls to the ground, dead.

 Cas puts the gun back to the holster.
 Not liking the way the crowd looks at him, as if he's some kind of hero.
 He just killed a man, he thinks bitterly, though he has no choice.